tbranyen/diffhtml/README.md

 diffHTML to modify your browser's `HTMLElement` constructor, `Element.prototype`, the `document` object, and run some logic on your page load event.*

-If you have already loaded the page (meaning the load event has fired), diffHTML will immediately search the page for Custom Elements and automatically initialize them.
-If the page has not yet loaded, it will wait before invoking which gives you time to register your elements first.

 ##### `Element.prototype.diffOuterHTML`